Malampa Province in Vanuatu

 includes the islands of Malekula, Ambrym & Paama.

-For travellers Malampa offers a unique combination of active volcanoes and guided treks,
+For travellers Malampa offers a unique combination of active volcanoes, guided treks,

 and a rich cultural experience of kastom dance and art.

-Art of Malekula is some of the finest in Vanuatu; sand drawing, tall head dresses, puppet figures, masks and custom dances.
+The art of MALEKULA is some of the finest in Vanuatu; sand drawing, tall head dresses, puppet figures, weaving, beautiful local timber carving, masks, and clay pottery.

 Click here to visit our Malekula website

-There are many accommodation options in local-style bungalows, and guided tours across the ash plain to see the volcanoes.
+There are many accommodation options in local-style bungalows, and a number of excellent guided tours with professionally trained guides across the ash plain to see the volcanoes.

 Click here to visit our Ambrym website